Mathematical analysis of singularities in the diffusion model under the submanifold assumption: A mathematical perspective on generative diffusion models

-In this section, we first provide a unified framework for DDPM and SGM based on considering the backward-generating process as an SDE solver.
-The training schedule is interpreted as the discretization time step of the SDE solver.
-By exploring the analytical solution of the Fokker-Planck equation, we represent the score function as a natural conditional expectation.
-The training process then aims to find a network-based model that approximates the conditional expectation by minimizing the mean-squared prediction error function.
-In Section \ref{sec:singularities}, we theoretically show that for the preceding generative models (SGM, DDPM), the conditional expectation exhibit singularities at $t\to 0$ under general sub-manifold assumption.
-The theoretical value of the model turns to infinity as the backward process approaches the terminal of the schedule.
-To overcome this difficulty, we finally propose a new model (CEM) that is bounded by the range of $p_{data}$.
+In this section, we first present the unified framework for DDPM and SGM based on considering the backward-generating process as an SDE solver.
+Then by exploring the analytical solution of the Fokker-Planck equation, we represent the score function as a natural conditional expectation. { We are aware existed literature on the framework linking diffusion models and SDEs \cite{DMandNF,SGM,SGM2} and the conditional expectation representation \cite{TweedieFormula,pidstrigach2022scorebased} which is known as Tweedie's formula.
+While these derivations, especially \eqref{global_S}, provide a solid background and clear intuition for the following up Section \ref{sec:singularities} which rigorously shows the existence of singularities and Section \ref{sec:newScore} which presents a parametrization, different from DDPM and SGM. }

-Before starting the derivation, we would remark that a few works have proposed similar frameworks as in Section \ref{sec:background}, such as \cite{DMandNF,SGM,SGM2,bao2022analyticdpm} (about unified time).
-Meanwhile to address the stability, \cite{Karras} proposing to use a neural network to learn a denoiser ($X_0$ prediction), which is similar to our proposed function CEM of \ref{sec:newScore} in case of point cloud distributions.
-While the advantage of proposing such denoiser is only though experiment in \cite{Karras}.
-In contrast, this section aims at presenting the theoretical reasoning that conventional models (e.g. DDPM, SGM) will suffer from instabilities during training for a large class of dataset (data that has locally low dimensional structures) regardless of configuration; while CEM or similar models avoid such singularities during training process.
-Hence we keep the derivation of the framework for completeness and generality of the theoretical results.